munificent/craftinginterpreters/book/introduction.md

 There *are* a few techniques you don't often encounter outside of languages, and some parts are a little difficult.
 But not more difficult than other obstacles you've overcome.
-My hope is that if you've felt intimidated by languages, and this book helps you overcome that fear, maybe I'll leave you just a tiny bit braver than you were before.
+My hope is that if you've felt intimidated by languages and this book helps you overcome that fear, maybe I'll leave you just a tiny bit braver than you were before.

 And, who knows, maybe you *will* make the next great language.
 Someone has to.

-## How the Book is Organized
+## How the Book Is Organized

 This book is broken into three parts.
 You're reading the first one now.
 It's a couple of chapters to get you oriented, teach you some of the lingo that